 - Stay on designated trails.

-- Vehicles must stay on paved road and park in designated sites only.
+- Vehicles must stay on paved road.

 - No wood, charcoal, or ground fires.

 - Oracle SP is a day-use park, vehicles must exit by 5 pm when the main entrance gate will close.

 Q: Do you have camping?